Predicting milk traits from spectral data using Bayesian probabilistic partial least squares regression: Model specification and inference

-For Bayesian inference, we assume a prior distribution $\pi_0$ on the model parameters and the posterior distribution follows from Bayes' Theorem: $\pi(\Theta|\Dcal)\propto \p(\Dcal| \Theta)\pi_0(\Theta)$.
-The choice of $\pi_0$ used here results in tractable conjugate conditional posteriors which allow exact sampling of $\Theta|\Dcal\sim\pi$ via a Gibbs algorithm; inference details are given in Appendix B of the Supplementary Material.
+For Bayesian inference, we assume a prior distribution $\pi_0$ on the model parameters and the posterior distribution follows from Bayes' Theorem: $\pi(\Theta,\bfZ|\Dcal)\propto \p(\Dcal,\bfZ| \Theta)\pi_0(\Theta)$.
+The choice of $\pi_0$ used here results in tractable conjugate conditional posteriors which allow exact sampling of $\Theta,\bfZ|\Dcal\sim\pi$ via a Gibbs algorithm; inference details are given in Appendix \ref{app:mcmc_details} of the Supplementary Material.
 The elements of $W$ and $C$ are assigned conjugate normal priors with details given in Section \ref{sec:inferring_the_latent_dimension}.
 The uniquenesses are assigned conjugate inverse-gamma priors: $\sigma_p^{-2}\sim\gamdist(A_\sigma,B_\sigma),~p=1,\ldots,\ttP$; and $\psi_r^{-2}\sim\gamdist(A_\psi,B_\psi),~r=1,\ldots,\ttR$.
 We use $(A_\sigma,B_\sigma, A_\psi,B_\psi) = (2.5,0.1,2.5,1.5)$; the shape parameters $A_\sigma$ and $A_\psi$ are taken to be $> 1$ to ensure the first two prior moments of the uniqueness variables are finite, whereas $B_\sigma$ an $B_\psi$ are chosen to reflect the typical scale of the noise observed in the corresponding variables.
-Prior sensitivity analyses in typical spectral data scenarios indicated no substantial difference in results when varying $(A_\sigma,B_\sigma)$ but the uniquenesses associated with $\bfY$ required a more informative prior to avoid Heywood problems; for all data considered here (after standardisation) our choices for $(A_\psi,B_\psi)$ were sufficiently general and stable.
+Prior sensitivity analyses in typical spectral data scenarios indicated no substantial difference in results when varying $(A_\sigma,B_\sigma)$ but the uniquenesses associated with $\bfY$ required a more informative prior to avoid Heywood problems\footnote{Without an appropriately regularising prior, the Bayesian posterior of an idiosyncratic variance term (here, $\sigma^2_p,\,p=1,...,\ttP; \psi_r^2,\,r=1,...\ttR$) is multi-modal with one mode located at 0.
+For a detailed discussion, see Section 3.2 of \cite{FrLo2014}.} ; for all data considered here (after standardisation) our choices for $(A_\psi,B_\psi)$ were sufficiently general and stable.
 An alternative approach \citep[][]{FrLo2014} is to use empirically-derived priors that vary by variable with, for example, $B_\sigma^{p} = (A_\sigma-1)/\left[V^{-1}\right]_{pp}$, $p=1,...,\ttP$, where $V$ is the sample covariance matrix of $\bfX$; similar definitions follow for $B_\psi^r,~r=1,...\ttR$.
 However, experiments (not shown here) indicated that this approach generally resulted in poorer prediction accuracy.
 Either (or both) of the covariance matrices $\Sigma$ and $\Phi$ could be assumed to be isotropic, as is the basis for probabilistic principal component analysis \citep{TiBi1999}.
-This particular modification of BPLS regression (detailed in Appendix B of the Supplementary Material) gives a more parsimonious but less flexible model.
+This particular modification of BPLS regression (detailed in Appendix \ref{app:mcmc_details} of the Supplementary Material) gives a more parsimonious but less flexible model.

 The BPLS regression model does not make assumptions about the orthonormality of the loading matrix columns, or constrain $\ttQ$ to any specific range.
 This is in contrast to the probabilistic approach taken in \cite{BoUh2018} where $\ttQ\leq\min\{\ttP,\ttR\}$ is required to ensure principled frequentist inference.
 In BPLS regression, the need for model constraints is circumvented through the Bayesian priors which provide the required regularisation.